Menu

 Tarlatt Slough Trail- 0.7 mile one way

 An information panel greets you at the trailhead to this scenic trail that goes through seasonal wetlands, open fields, and regenerating coastal forest.
 It is a good place to look for birds of prey, deer, geese and in summer an abundance of tree and violet-green swallows.
-A viewing blind provides cover for photographers and birders.

 South Bay Trail- 0.6 mile one way